 The outputs shown on the KEGG pathway enrichment tab consist of:

 Table summarizing the result of the KEGG pathway enrichment analysis: Each row represents a pathway significantly enriched in the inputted gene set with respect to the selected gene background.
 The first column represents the KEGG pathway identifier and the user can click on it to read more information about the pathway.
-The second column contains a description of it.
+The second column contains its description.
 The third and fourth column present the p-value and q-value, and the fifth column displays the corresponding enrichment value E (m/n; M/N) as previously described.
 Finally, the last column shows the list of genes from the inputted gene set assigned to the corresponding enriched pathway.
 KEGG pathways can be more informative than GO term since they are not general but specific to the corresponding organism of interest.

 KEGG pathway map: Users can choose a specific enriched pathway using a drop-down menu to generate the corresponding KEGG pathway map where genes from the inputted gene set are highlighted in red.

-Table summarizing the result of the KEGG module enrichment analysis: Each row represents a module significantly enriched in the gene set with respect to the selected gene universe.
+Table summarizing the result of the KEGG module enrichment analysis: Each row represents a module significantly enriched in the gene set with respect to the selected gene universe or background.
 The columns in this table are organized in the same manner as the previously described.
 KEGG modules are distinct recurrent components of KEGG pathways in this respect they are more specific and can be more informative.

 In the other mode, input data consists of genomic loci or regions obtained, for instance, from a Chip-seq study.

 This analysis mode is selected from the side bar panel in Fig. 16-1.
-Their microalgae interest can be selected using the drop-down menu from Fig. 16-2.
+The microalga of interest can be selected using the drop-down menu from Fig. 16-2.
 Next, the distance around the transcriptional start site (TSS) that will be considered defining gene promoters must be specified.
 Gene features that will be considered when assigning gene targets to genomic loci or regions also need to be selected (Fig. 16-3).
 Genomic loci or regions to analyze can be inputted through a text box or uploading a file.
 Additionally, a BW file containing the number of mapped reads or signal in each position of the genome can be uploaded (Fig. 16-4).
-Similar to the previous mode, it is possible to explore the functionalities of this tool and check the required genomic loci or regions format, using an example included for each microalgae by clicking on the example button (Fig. 16-4).
+Similar to the previous mode, it is possible to explore the functionalities of this tool and check the required genomic loci or regions format, using an example included for each microalga by clicking on the example button (Fig. 16-4).
 These examples have been generated during the testing of MARACAS, using previously published ChIP-seq data sets and analysis, and have in turn been used in the testing and validation of ALGAEFUN.
 The functional annotation of the inputted genomic loci or regions is performed using the Bioconductor R packages ChIPseeker (Yu et al., 2015) and ChIPpeakAnno (L. J. Zhu, 2013).
 These package implements statistical analysis and visualization of genomic loci and regions using the gene feature annotation packages generated for our tool.
 The outputs generated in this type of analysis consist of:

 A pie chart representing the distribution of the genomic loci or regions over the different type of gene features selected by the user such as the promoter, 3’ UTR, 5’UTR, intron or exon.